Taste our New, but Ancient, Australian BBQ Smoke Product.

 Paperbark 'Narja' to smoke and wrap meats, and Barramundi tied with water lily stems and placed on coals.

 Maori people have used Manuka smoke to flavour their Hangis for centuries.

 Paperbark is a Tea Tree species, same as Manuka is, and is used here by Maoris who miss Manuka.

-To wrap large Fish or Meats:-
+To use as a wrap for Fish or Meats:-

-- Peel off thin Paperbark sheets and moisten, then place pieces on a sheet of PINK BUTCHER SMOKER PAPER to create a large sheet collage, and wrap package 1ply only so the heat and smoke penetrate, then lay in your Oven or Smoker, on the folds.
+- Peel off thin Paperbark sheets and moisten, then place pieces on a sheet of PINK BUTCHER SMOKER PAPER to create a large sheet mosaic collage, and wrap package 1ply only so the heat and smoke penetrate, then lay in your Oven or Smoker, on the folds.

 Shipping weight of this huge 1kg bag by volume is 3kg.